bestwebua/codebreaker/README.md

   - Color interface
   - Ability to save results
   - Ability to play again
+  - Ability to erase all results
+  - Demo mode

 ### Localization features ###
   - Autoload localizations from locale dir